Infineon/mtb-example-xmc-dma-fce/README.md

 3. After programming, the applications starts automatically.

-4. Observe that the user LED will turn ON indicating that the calculated CRC matches the expected one.
+4. Observe that the User LED will turn ON indicating that the calculated CRC matches the expected one.

 5. To illustrate a CRC mismatch error, change an element value in the *data* array arbitarily.
-Observe that the user LED will blink at 2 Hz indicating that there is a CRC mismatch.
+Observe that the User LED will blink at 2 Hz indicating that there is a CRC mismatch.

 ## Debugging